 Students concentrate their public health studies in the Department of Health Management and Policy.
 They may choose to complete the Health Law concentration at the Law School, but it is not required.

 To learn more about the JD-MPH Dual Degree program curriculum, course structure, and to see a sample plan of study, please follow the links below.

 Sample Plan of Study

 What Can You Do With a JD-MPH Degree?

 A joint JD/MPH degree increases your marketability to law firms, hospital networks, insurance companies, health care systems, and government agencies that regulate the delivery of health care.

 Issues in health care affect consumers, providers and regulators in different way.
-Attorneys who understand the law as well as the concerns of these diverse stakeholders are able provide the best guidance and direction to employers and clients who operate in this environment.
+Attorneys who understand health law as well as the concerns of these diverse stakeholders are able provide the best guidance and direction to employers and clients who operate in this environment.

 A JD-MPH dual degree prepares individuals for a variety of career opportunities, including:

-- Health Care Attorney
+- Health Lawyer

 - Policy Director